link1107/TelegramMinecraftChat/README.md

 ### How to use

-- Put plugin's jar-file to plugins folder of your Paper-server.
+- Put plugin's jar-file to plugins folder of your Paper-server v1.19.4 or newer.
 - Run server, get an error.
 - Create a telegram-bot using @botfather telegram-bot.
 - Go to 'plugins/TelegramMinecraftChat/config.yml' and add required credentials.